 cider-auto-test-mode, or you can use:

-This is completely equivalent to manually typing C-c C-t C-n every time you load a Clojure buffer.
-Also, as described above before, CIDER is smart enough to figure out the namespace containing the tests.
+This is identical to manually typing C-c C-t C-n every time you load a Clojure buffer.
+As described previously, CIDER will try to automatically determine the namespace containing the tests.

 As a test framework author, supporting the built-in